 Individual programs are designed with a maximum of flexibility to meet the special needs of adult students, while classes are offered in accelerated, evening, and online formats to accommodate the schedules of working adults.
 MSPS also works with business and professional groups to meet the professional updating and certification needs of their members.

 CUA's Metropolitan School of Professional Studies offers many advantages:

-Academic programs leading to bachelor's and master's degrees from an internationally recognized research university.
+Academic programs leading to bachelor's degrees from an internationally recognized research university.

 Faculty that includes practicing professionals who can relate theory to the practical needs of working professionals.

 Flexible degree and certificate programs designed to meet the students' individual needs, either part-time or full-time.